Generative Transformer for Accurate and Reliable Salient Object Detection: Experiments

-Besides the deterministic performance, the main advantage of generative model is its ability for stochastic predictions, making it possible to estimate predictive uncertainty \cite{kendall2017uncertainties} for model reliability estimation.
+Besides the deterministic performance, the main advantage of the generative model is its ability for stochastic predictions, making it possible to estimate predictive uncertainty \cite{kendall2017uncertainties} for model reliability estimation.
 In Fig.~\ref{fig:visualization_reliable_sod_methods}, we visualize the uncertainty maps of each generative model.
 In this paper, the \enquote{uncertainty} refers to predictive uncertainty \cite{uncertainty_decomposition,kendall2017uncertainties}, which is the total uncertainty, including both data uncertainty and model uncertainty.
-Given the mean predictions after multiple forward passes during testing, the predictive uncertainty is defined as entropy of the mean prediction.
+Given the mean predictions after multiple forward passes during testing, the predictive uncertainty is defined as the entropy of the mean prediction.
 A reliable model should be aware of its prediction, leading to a reasonable uncertainty model to explain model prediction.
-Fig.~\ref{fig:visualization_reliable_sod_methods} shows that the uncertainty map from the proposed inferential GAN explains better model prediction, which highlights both the hard samples (data uncertainty, image in the $1^{st}$ row) and out-of-distribution samples (model uncertainty, image in the $2^{nd}$ row).
+Fig.~\ref{fig:visualization_reliable_sod_methods} shows that the uncertainty map from the proposed inferential GAN explains better model prediction, highlighting the hard samples caused by training/testing discrepancy.
+Especially, for the $1^{st}$ sample the bottom region is relatively low-contrast, which is different from the high-contrast foreground in the training dataset.
+The ground truth of the $2^{nd}$ image is biased, focusing only on a compact foreground region, where the less compact region is discarded.
+All four latent variable models can discover the discarded less compact region, where the uncertainty map of \enquote{TIGAN} is more informative in explaining the less accurate predictions (see Table~\ref{tab:mc_dropout_analysis} for extensive comparison).